lightning/bolts/04-onion-routing.md

 The first few bytes correspond to the varint-encoded length `l` of the `hop_payload`, followed by `l` bytes of the resulting routing information become the `hop_payload`, and the 32 byte HMAC.
 The next 1300 bytes are the `hop_payloads` for the outgoing packet.

-A special `HMAC` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.
+A special `hmac` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.

 If the HMAC does not indicate route termination, and if the next hop is a peer of the processing node; then the new packet is assembled.
 Packet assembly is accomplished